Data Quality Program

 NEON is committed to delivering high-quality, research-grade data products to the ecological community.

 NEON is currently in the last stages of construction.
 Data collected during construction have not necessarily been subject to full quality assurance and quality control procedures.
 For example, early observational data were collected using paper datasheets instead of mobile data entry applications.
+During NEON's construction phase, data products will continue to be added and all are considered as construction-grade quality in the near term.
+Atmospheric data collected before June 2014 are undergoing reprocessing.

 As NEON moves into its early operational phase, data QA/QC procedures will continue to be refined and revised.
 Input from the user community is both solicited and encouraged.
 Formal input is encouraged through our advisory groups.
 Informal feedback can be contributed through our portal feedback page.